 4. Bring snacks with you; there are no places to buy food, so it’s good to have snacks to replenish energy and overcome any difficulty.

 5. Take what is necessary: protect your back.
-Take what is required so that this walk avoids problems.
+Take what is required so that this walk will be trouble-free.

-6. Do not give up: the route’s difficulty becomes easy if you take pictures, talk to other people, and pay attention to details.
+6. Do not give up: the route’s difficulty becomes easy if you take pictures, talk to others, and pay attention to details.